 The Church Music BMus degree (Bachelor) focuses on the Repertoire playing, Liturgical playing and Choir Conducting subjects.
 Supplementary subjects such as Music Theory and Ear Training contribute to the development of your musical craft and imagination.
 The BMus programme is concluded with a bachelor project.

 The subjects are:

 - Main study area: Subjects where you perform, as well as subjects that support this

 - Pedagogics: Subjects where you communicate and teach, as well as subjects that support this

 - General studies: Elementary music theory subjects

 - Entrepreneurial Studies: Subjects and projects that give you experience as an entrepreneur and similar

 Master’s degree (2 years)

-All master’s (MMus) programmes include Entrepreneurial Studies and are concluded with a master’s project.
+All master’s (MMus) programmes gives you the knowledge, skills, and qualifications necessary to become a musician or music teacher on the highest level.
+They are concluded with a master’s project.

 Soloist degree (2 years)